Need help setting up a medical practice in Texas?

 Perform a Comprehensive Risk Assessment:

-• Potential Threats and Vulnerabilities: Identify potential threats to PHI security, such as unauthorized access, hacking incidents, data breaches, loss or theft of devices, or human error.
+Potential Threats and Vulnerabilities: Identify threats to PHI security, such as unauthorized access, hacking incidents, data breaches, loss or theft of devices, or human error.

-Likelihood and Impact of Threats: Evaluate the likelihood of each threat occurring and the potential impact on patient privacy should it happen.
+Likelihood and Impact of Threats: Evaluate the probability of each threat occurring and the potential impact on patient privacy should it happen.

 Building a strong and sustainable medical practice requires a strategic approach to business development.
 Here are some essential steps to establish your practice's presence and attract patients: